rozsass/text-dev-editor/_pages/whydevelop.md

 ## A caveat

-I am not a language editor, and you may need to have one, too.
+I am not a language editor and you may need to have one.